lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 To add a folder to put passwords in press the folder button with a :guilabel:`+` on it.
 To get an existing password into a folder left click and drag that password into the folder on the main list.
 To add a password to a folder right click on the folder and select :guilabel:`Add password`.

+To search for a particular password type the password you are searching for in the :guilabel:`Search Password` text box at the top.

 Version
 -------
 Lubuntu ships with version 1.2.3 of QtPass.